 vibrant life; not a day goes by that I don’t hear from a passionate reader of the book—some of them parents who remember it from their childhood and are now reading it with their own children.

-a partiality that prevents objective consideration of an issue or situation
+a partiality preventing objective consideration of an issue

 We both love thinking of the children reading the story today, coming to it for the first time and realizing that once, for a brief time and in a small place, a group of